magland/magland-odin-symposium-2023/slides.md

 ## Summary

-Some tools for visualization and analysis of neurophysiology data are in progress:
+Some tools for visualization and analysis of neurophysiology data:

 - Figurl
     - Stable
 - Neurosift
     - Initial version is stable
 - Protocaas
+    - Prototype
     - Under active development, with CatalystNeuro
     - Almost ready for beta testers
-    - Submit your name ideas!
+    - Please submit your name ideas!

 ---